About Rose Lodge

 - Help patients leave hospital safely (transitional support to facilitate discharges).
 If needed, they may offer up to four weeks of support in the community.
 Our Community Learning Disability Treatment Teams will still play a key role in planning and support.

-- Help staff in mainstream mental health wards to develop their skills and knowledge so they can better understand and support people with learning disabilities and autism.
+- Help staff in mainstream mental health wards to develop their skills and knowledge so they can better understand and support people with learning disabilities and people who are autistic.

 What this means for patients

-We believe this extra support will help people with learning disabilities and autism:
+We believe this extra support will help people with learning disabilities, including those who are also autistic:

 - Spend less time in hospital and be less likely to return after discharge.